-The Harm Reduction 101 will convey accurate information about the harm reduction approach to public health.
+The Harm Reduction 101 will convey accurate information about substance misuse and the harm reduction approach to public health.
 This presentation will define harm reduction, identify the stages of change model, discuss the context of risk and barriers to health and wellness, and analyze alternatives to practicing potentially risky behaviors.

 LGBTQ 101 Workshop

 The LGBTQ 101 will provide introductory level information about identities and provide best practice and competency suggestions for those working in various settings.
 The presentation will identify the distinctions between sex, gender, and sexuality, recognize ways assumptions can be made based on gender expression, define the identities indicated by “LGBTQ+”, and describe practical cultural awareness tools for being inclusive and respectful.

 Best-Practices for Working with LGBTQ Clients and Patients

 This training aims to increase LGBTQ cultural responsiveness of health care and social service providers in Arizona.
 The presentation also aims to increase understanding of how addressing health disparities such as tobacco use can improve the overall health and wellness of LGBTQ clients and patients.
 Our LGBTQ Cultural Responsiveness Training identifies terms and definitions related to gender and sexual identities and discusses examples of health disparities and barriers to care that impact these communities.
 Steps that individuals and organizations can take to ensure services are inclusive to LGBTQ clients and patients are examined and explained.
 This training is approximately 75-90 minutes and can be delivered throughout the state of Arizona.

 How to Address Tobacco Use with LGBTQ patients and clients